 Feeling nauseous after an accident is not an uncommon side effect.
-Oftentimes people will start to feel nauseous because being involved in an accident can be a very stressful event.
-Something to be aware of is that sometimes nausea, or the feeling that you need to vomit can be a symptom of something much larger.
-It is not our purpose to scare you, but to educate you on the possible reasons why you may feel nauseous after an accident and what the steps you should take.
+Oftentimes people will start to feel nauseous because an accident is a very stressful event.
+Sometimes nausea, or the feeling that you need to vomit can be a symptom of something much larger.
+We are not trying to scare you.
+We do want to educate you on the possible reasons why you may feel nauseous after an accident.

 Medical Reasons for Nausea After an Accident

 Car accidents impose trauma on the body and even a slow-speed accident can cause injuries, especially if your head or any other body part hits the door, the frame, window, or another part of the car.
-Nausea can be an early sign that you need to seek medical attention right away and should not be ignored.
+Nausea can be an early sign that you need to seek medical attention right away.
 Delaying medical care has both medical and legal consequences.

-Some car accident victims tend to get nauseous and start vomiting due to injuries suffered to internal organs such as the spleen or kidneys.
-Renal failure is when the kidneys fail to work properly and when there are signs of traumatic renal failure due to a car accident, it can be life threatening as well as lead to other organ’s failing.
+Some car accident victims tend to get nauseous due to injuries suffered to internal organs such as the spleen or kidneys.
+Renal failure is when the kidneys fail to work properly.
+When there are signs of renal failure, it can lead to other organ’s failing.

 See a Doctor Immediately

-The second reason to seek medical attention right after an accident is that the insurance company will assume that if you did not get the attention needed, your injuries are not that serious or that you were never injured in the accident.
-Seeing a doctor as soon as possible once you start feeling nauseous or start showing signs of other injuries, will help to establish that you were injured in the accident and that you are entitled to compensation for those injuries.
+Another reason to seek medical attention after an accident is the insurance company will assume that it was not necessary.
+They may also conclude that your injuries are not serious or that there were no injuries during the accident.
+Seeing a doctor as soon as possible will help to establish that your injuries are because of the accident.
+It also helps to prove that you deserve compensation for those injuries.

 Seeing a doctor as soon as the nausea sets in will protect both your health and legal rights.
 Since nausea can be a sign of something much worse, don’t ignore it – seek medical attention right away.

-If you are experiencing symptoms of nausea and vomiting after an accident, it is vital to seek medical attention right away.
+If you are experiencing symptoms of nausea and vomiting after an accident, seek medical attention right away.
 If the accident you were involved in was due to the negligence of another driver, be sure to contact an Orange County personal injury attorney at Silverthorne Attorneys as soon as possible.